discordjs/guide/guide/interactions/replying-to-slash-commands.md

 </div>

 That's it!
 You've successfully sent an ephemeral response to a slash command.
-We're not done yet, there's still more topics to cover, so let's move on to the next!
+We're not done yet, there's still more to cover, so let's move on to the next topic!

 ## Editing responses